 South Carolina Rallycross Championship

-- The South Carolina Region Rallycross Championship (SCRC) is a six event points-based championship to determine the best rallycrossers in South Carolina.
+- The South Carolina Region Rallycross Championship (SCRC) is a seven event points-based championship to determine the best rallycrossers in South Carolina.
 Anyone may participate and earn points in any event, regardless of membership status.

-- Drivers must compete in at least four (4) of the six (6) SCR points events to be eligible for a championship.
+- Drivers must compete in at least four (4) of the seven (7) SCR points events to be eligible for a championship.

 - Each driver’s two worst points events will be dropped from their points total.
 This can include any events the driver did not attend.